Financial Poise

 Lesson 3: It’s Best to Stick with What You Know

-When you’re exploring angel investing, there is a distinct advantage to sticking to what you know.
-In other words, if you are a physician, consider pharma.
-If you made your fortune on the internet, investing in that may make the most sense.
+When exploring angel investing, there is a distinct advantage to sticking to what you know.
+For example, if you are a physician, consider pharma; if you’re in finance, consider fintech.

-This will help you increase your chances of picking a winner, and it will help you to have more meaningful involvement with the company in which you invest, since you will be able to provide real-world advice from your own experience.
+“Staying in your lane” will help you increase your chances of picking a winner.
+This practice will also help you have a more meaningful involvement with the company in which you invest because you will be able to provide advice from your own lived experience.

 Lesson 4: Treat People Well

-These angel investing lessons—while not technical or even exclusive to angels—can absolutely make a difference in how you approach your investments and whether or not you make the most of your knowledge and connections.
+These angel investing lessons, while not technical or exclusive to angels, can change how you approach your investments and whether or not you make the most of your knowledge and connections.

 About Stephanie Strait

 For more about writer and arts advocate, Stephanie Strait, visit her LinkedIn profile.
-Share this article:
+Share this page: